dorogoy/zipline-mcp/.kilocode/rules/memory-bank/context.md

 ## Next Steps

-- Remote folder management functionality with INFO command, enhanced LIST output, and DELETE command is complete.
+- Remote folder management functionality with INFO command (including file listing), enhanced LIST output, and DELETE command is complete.
 Ready for production use.